 Mesa, Arizona — We’re excited to announce that Pacific Coast Hospice has passed our Federal Medicare Survey with no deficiencies!
+The CMS San Francisco Regional Office has accepted the State’s recommendation for approval and Pacific Coast Hospice is now Medicare Certified.

 When an organization receives a deficiency-free survey you can expect high quality of care.
 It means that, during a hospice’s most recent inspection, surveyors found no deficiencies in patient care, services, or the environment of care.